luthersystems/docs/application/start/add-your-first-endpoint.md

   in Go and editing the phylum.
 ---

-# Add Your First Endpoint
+# Copy of Add Your First Endpoint

 ## **Update the API Specification and the Oracle**